International reactions to the Syrian civil war: Holy See

 Pope Benedict XVI called on Syrian authorities on 7 August 2012 to recognise the "legitimate aspirations" of the Syrian people.
 "I am following with deep concern the dramatic and increasing episodes of violence in Syria that have led to numerous victims and grave suffering."
 On 9 September the Pope called for dialogue and reconciliation to solve crises.
 The Pope stated that "the commitment to dialogue and reconciliation must be the priority for all parties involved."
 In his first Urbi et Orbi Christmas message, Pope Francis called for peace in Syria.

 India

-Despite pressure from the Syrian government to reject any statement critical of the Syrian government, Indian Permanent UN Representative Hardeep Puri read the 3 August statement agreed to by the Security Council condemning Syrian authorities' use of force and "widespread violations of human rights".
+Despite pressure from the Syrian government to reject any statement critical of the Syrian government, Indian Permanent UN Representative Hardeep Puri read 3 August statement agreed to by the Security Council condemning Syrian authorities' use of force and "widespread violations of human rights".
 Moreover, India abstained from voting against the violence committed by the Syrian government.

 In June 2012, Prime Minister Manmohan Singh, called for immediate ceasefire.
 India had voted the US-backed resolution at United Nations Human Rights Council condemning the massacre at El-Houla.